tensorflow/docs/site/en/api_docs/python/tf/contrib/tpu/InfeedQueue.md

     shard index as input and returns the ordinal of the TPU device the shard's infeed should be placed on. tpu_ordinal_function must be set if the inputs are placed on CPU devices.
+* <b>`placement_function`</b>: if not None, a function that takes the shard index as input and returns the host device where the enqueue op should be placed on.

 #### Returns: